oemof/tespy/docs/basics/rankine_cycle.rst

     Figure: T-s Diagram of Rankine Cycle

 Besides visualization, this feature is also useful for analysis purposes.
-For example, the T-s diagram above shows a closed loop, validating the accuracy of the model.
+For example, if the T-s diagram forms a closed loop, validating the accuracy of the model and that the operating fluid completes a successful Rankine Cycle.
 By applying fluprodia, we can create and customize different types of diagrams for all pure and pseudo-pure fluids available in CoolProp.
 For more information on fluprodia, we refer users to the `fluprodia documentation <https://fluprodia.readthedocs.io/en/latest/>`_.